sasikumar-sk/Automation-Challenge_Trello/README.md

 This project demonstrates how to use **Cypress** to test a **hidden off-canvas modal** — similar to how **Trello** reveals a detailed card modal on click.

-Here’s a Cypress automation script for a challenge involving hidden elements, specifically simulating the behavior in Trello, where clicking a card reveals a modal sliding in from the right (off-canvas modal).
+Here’s a Cypress automation script for a challenge involving hidden elements

 ### Test Objective
 🔍This automation ensures: